 This colorful, striking Layered Jello Rainbow Salad is a holiday tradition in many households.
-Swap out the rainbow colors and use only red, green and white for a Christmas salad that’s sure to impress!
+Use only red, green and white for a Christmas salad.
+It’s sure to impress!

 Layered Jello Rainbow Salad